macintux/riak-application-guide/front.md

 it requires a different way of thinking about assembling and managing data.

+If you need to be convinced that Riak is the solution for you, this is not the guide you're looking for.
+LRB, Basho engineers, satisfied customers are better resources; my goal here is to help people who are already committed to (or seriously considering) Riak avoid many pitfalls that await the novice Riak developer.
+Designing applications to work well with a key/value data model is not (yet) a common skill.

 Like any active software project, Riak is rapidly evolving to encompass new features and use cases.
 This guide will steer clear of low-level details that can be found in Basho's documentation website;